 Our convertible note receivable has a \$1.1 million face value, with a 1% interest rate payable in-kind with interest paid semiannually on December 1 and June 1, and is due on June 1, 2016.
-We accounted for our convertible note receivable as an available for sale security at fair value with the related unrealized gains and losses included in accumulated other comprehensive income (loss), a component of stockholders' equity, net of tax, unless such loss was other than temporary and related to credit losses, then the loss would be recorded to other expense.
+We accounted for our convertible note receivable as an available-for-sale security at fair value with the related unrealized gains and losses included in accumulated other comprehensive income (loss), a component of stockholders' equity, net of tax, unless such loss was other than temporary and related to credit losses, then the loss would be recorded to other expense.

 On February 24, 2010, EPV filed for Chapter 11 bankruptcy protection.
-Despite this filing, we do not believe our investment in EPV requires additional impairment.
-At March 31, 2010, we believe the carrying value of our convertible note receivable approximates fair market value.
-Our \$0.2 million investment is currently recorded as a component of Other Non-Current Assets in our consolidated balance sheet.
+As a result of events subsequent to this filing, we recorded an additional \$50 thousand of impairment based on the amount that we ultimately believe we will realize from this investment.
+At June 30, 2010, we believe the carrying value of our convertible note receivable approximates fair market value.
+Our \$0.1 million investment is currently recorded as a component of Other Non-Current Assets in our consolidated balance sheet.